Legislative Affairs Team

 - Having a constituent for every single congressional district.
 Help out by clicking here.

-- Passing the Justice for ALS Veterans Bill and Elizabeth Dole Home Health Care Act
+- Passing the Justice for ALS Veterans Bill, Promising Pathways Act, and Elizabeth Dole Home Health Care Act

 - Expanding the ALS Caucus